DanKaplanSES/chainofheroes_devlog/README.md

 # About the Game

-Chain of Heroes is an Action RPG where you control a team of people using Snake-like mechanics.
+Combining Snake with Action RPG elements, Chain of Heroes is unlike any game you've seen before!

 Play as a group of jail-breaking prisoners trying to find your way off a hostile planet.

-Narrowly interweave your heroes between enemy hordes to attack them but be careful not to run into them or crash into a wall!
+Narrowly interweave your heroes between enemy hordes to attack but be careful not to run into them or crash into a wall!

 Move close to enemies to automatically attack them but be careful not to run into them, your own teammates or a wall.